 If there are open issues this is a good opportunity to obtain input and suggestions before fully committing to detailed development.

 You will use feedback from this review to decide which final concept will be pursued by your team for the technical review.
 The experience will also help you learn how to present technical challenges and solutions in a design review.

 Examples of functional and visual mockups are on the right.
 You can also view mockups from other years in the gallery (select a project and then click on the mockups link).
 The communication instructors have also prepared guidelines for effective mockup presentations.

 Video of your presentations will be made available on the course web site.

 Key review elements

-Each section will present technical or visual mockups and drawings of their single concept, focusing on illustrating the overall concept, technical feasibility/operational principles of critical systems, preliminary product contract, and user/product interaction (additional information is in the review logistics).
+Each section will present technical or visual mockups and drawings of their two concepts, focusing on illustrating the overall concepts, technical feasibility/operational principles of critical systems, preliminary product contracts, and user/product interaction (additional information is in the review logistics).

 Key grading criteria are: